rohan-sircar/odin/README.md

 Note: this branch is just the PR by @mprevel https://github.com/valskalla/odin/pull/162 updated to a newer master commit, that I had used in one of my my scala.js projects but never uploaded before.
-All credits for these changes go to him, in my dumbness I accidentally merged his branch into master, instead of the other way aroundn and the commits got squashed.
+All credits for these changes go to him, in my dumbness I accidentally merged his branch into master, instead of the other way around and the commits got squashed.

 So here it is, original description as follows: